MathsMarshall/NLA-Project-2023.-Team-007/README.md

 # NLA-Project-2023: Team-007
 This was a project of some skoltech students, where the task was the implementation of a Block like Cholesky Matrix Factorization: https://doi.org/10.1002/nla.2497

 In the paper, it is acknowledged that block algorithms are generally faster than other algorithms, and householder transformations are more stable.
 So the author proposes a method that tries to take advantage of the best of both worlds.
-In this repository, we implement from the ground up (using only basic Numpy functions and matplotlib), the algorithms in the paper, specifically: algorithm 1, algorithm 2, and algorithm 3.
+In this repository, we implement from the ground up (using only basic Numpy functions, cholesky, lu functions in scipy.linalg, and matplotlib), the algorithms in the paper, specifically: algorithm 1, algorithm 2, and algorithm 3.
 Algorithm 3 is the grand result of the paper, for "tall skinny matrices."

 ## The Problem
 We consider $m \geq n$ always.